sachin-sadhu/obsidian_vault/Year 3 CS/Artificial Intelligence.md

 $$P(H|D)=\frac{P(H)P(D|H)}{P(D)}$$
 Here, H is called the $hypothesis$ and is your initial belief.
 D is the observation or evidence you recieve

+## Rejection Sampling

+Given a bayes net, you want to find out a certain probability.
+Simply generate enough samples and then find the proportion.
+Make sure to order the samples you generate in some topological order that allows you to generate the samples.

 ## Look Up